iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> Good app, does not drain my battery and provide me with some sort of security that If I am close to someone infected i will know.
+We all that live in Alberta should use it thanks<br> :date: __2020-10-16 06:19:47__

+> Best<br> :date: __2020-10-16 03:49:40__

 > I just feel safer in having this app.
 Thank you...<br> :date: __2020-10-08 05:34:20__

 > Track if you come into contact with individuals that have COVID19.
 This app will notify you if youve been exposed or near someone that has registered that location and time with the government of alberta<br> :date: __2020-10-07 18:48:59__